Ergodic averages with the Hecke eigenvalue square weights and the Piltz divisor function weights: General cases

 Therefore,

 Since $Q_{n}= n (\log n)^{-2(1-\epsilon)},$ the proof of $(b)$ is completed.
-By the similar argument in the proof of Lemma \ref{3lemma}, the proof of $(c)$ is completed. \begin{Rem}By the similar argument for Theorem \ref{hecketheorem} and Theorem \ref{mainthm}, for every (ergodic) dynamical system $(X, \mathcal{A}, \nu, \tau)$ and every $f$ in $L^2(\nu),$ converges $\nu$- almost everywhere.
-For this case, one just need to replace $ \psi_{n,q}(x), \omega_{n,q}(x), T_{n}(x)$ with respectively.
-Since is a scalar multiplication of the Ces\'aro kernel, the required maximal inequality and the oscillation inequality come from the same arguments of the proof of \eqref{maximal}, Proposition \ref{34}. \end{Rem}
+Using a similar argument as in the proof of Lemma \ref{3lemma}, the proof of $(c)$ is completed. \begin{Rem}Using a similar argument as in Theorems \ref{hecketheorem} and \ref{mainthm}, for any ergodic dynamical system $(X, \mathcal{A}, \nu, \tau)$ and any $f$ in $L^p(\nu)$ where $p \in (3/2, \infty),$ converges $\nu$- almost everywhere.
+For this case, one only needs to replace $ \psi_{n,q}(x), \omega_{n,q}(x), T_{n}(x)$ with respectively.
+Since is a scalar multiple of the Ces\'aro kernel, the required maximal inequality and the oscillation inequality can be derived using the same arguments as in the proof of \eqref{maximal} and Proposition \ref{34}. \end{Rem}